cakephp/docs/en/getting-started/cakephp-folder-structure.rst

 - The *vendor* folder is where CakePHP and other application dependencies will be installed.
 Make a personal commitment **not** to edit files in this folder.
   We can’t help you if you’ve modified the core.
-- The *webroot* directory is public document root of your application.
+- The *webroot* directory is the public document root of your application.
 It contains all the files you want to be publically reachable.
 - The *tmp* folder is where CakePHP stores temporary data.
 The actual data it stores depends on how you have CakePHP configured, but this folder